MoSE: Skill-by-Skill Mixture-of-Experts Learning for Embodied Autonomous Machines: Experimental Results

 \subsection{Further Analysis}

-\paragraph{Training data size} In Fig.\ref{fig:data size},we discussed model performance with different training data-size.
-During the training, we randomly sample half and quarter of general, object and driving suggestion QAs from CODA and train MoE, MoSE under the same setting with same dataset, and use the official testing set for evaluation.
-As the data scale increases, we observe that the performance of the MoE model peaks when trained with half data, with no further improvements as the data size continues to grow.
+\paragraph{Training data size} In Fig.~\ref{fig:data size},we discuss model performance with different training data size.
+During training, we randomly sample half and quarter QAs from CODA and use the official testing set for evaluation.
+As the data scale increases, we observe that the performance of the MoE model peaks when trained with half of the data, with no further improvements as the data size continues to grow.
 We hypothesize that this plateau may be attributed to the way experts are allocated.

-In contrast, the model trained with hierarchical skill routing exhibits a steady improvement in performance.
-This has been validated in both versions of the proposed MoSE.
+In contrast, MoSE exhibits a steady improvement in performance, with and without scaling up.
 This suggests that as the dataset size increases, MoSE has the potential to achieve even better training results.

 \paragraph{Data Size for Skill Annotation } Given that the proposed MoSE, compared to the original MoE, relies on a small annotated data subset, we may wonder whether this additional requirement could limit the model’s applicability to other datasets or tasks, or whether it would hinder its scalability.

-To address this, we design experiments to demonstrate that MoSE does not depend on large-scale additional data for pretraining but instead requires only a tiny subset.
-In the experiments shown in Table.\ref{tab:skill-data-size}, we pretrain the model’s router using $2000$ and $3000$ skill-labeled samples, respectively.
+In the experiments shown in Table~\ref{tab:skill-data-size}, we pretrain the model’s router using $2000$ and $3000$ skill-labeled samples, respectively.
 The results indicate that further scaling up the skill dataset does not lead to additional performance gains, thereby confirming that MoSE is not constrained by the need for extensive additional annotations.